MiragianCycle/open_stories/Readme.md

 - Avid readers transitioning into writing
 - Fans of fan fiction seeking a space to shape stories without limitations
 - Storytellers working in other disciplines (illustrators, comic book artists, animators, etc.,) seeking inspiration and collaboration

+## How to Contribute

+Whether you're a seasoned wordsmith or just starting out, you can join as a *Writer* or an *Editor*.
+Utilize [Git](https://git-scm.com/) for version control or learn through simple [pull requests](https://www.firsttimersonly.com/).
+Check out this [tutorial](https://www.youtube.com/watch?v=rgbCcBNZcdQ) for guidance.

 ## Frequently Asked Questions